-- Students will not be tested on information solely found within the text that is not covered in videos or recitation - Lecture videos will be posted to D2L following the schedule on D2L.
-They will: have captions available, can be downloaded, can be sped up or slowed down. - Each week there will be multiple shorter videos broken up by topic, rather than one long lecture video.
-This has been done so that students may easily re-watch videos on topics that are confusing. - I will frequently ask you to pause your video and complete an activity.
-These activities are short exercises that are meant to help students think through material. - These exercises will not be graded or checked by instructors- these are just practice for students and entirely optional (though recommended). - Be prepared to participate in these activities as they help prepare you for quizzes and exams in the class.
+- Students will be responsible for the content that is covered in lecture videos, recitations, and the text. - Lecture videos will have captions available, can be downloaded, and can be sped up or slowed down. - Each week there will be multiple shorter videos broken up by topic, rather than one long lecture video.
+This has been done so that students may easily re-watch videos on topics of their choosing. - Videos may request that you pause your video and complete an activity.
+These activities are short exercises that are meant to help students think through material. - These exercises will not be graded or checked by instructors- these are just practice for students and entirely optional (though recommended). - o Completing these activities help prepares students for quizzes and exams in class.

 Please understand that the schedule that is on D2L is only tentative and may be changed by the instructor to accommodate better learning of the material.
-I recommend that students read the assigned text in the syllabus before watching the lecture videos to help facilitate learning.
+I recommend that students read the assigned text before watching the lecture videos to help facilitate learning.